vsolovyov/blog/content/postgresql-jsonb-index.md

-Don't trust me - there is an exceptional talk on [Advanced Design Patterns for DynamoDB](https://www.youtube.com/watch?v=HaEPXoXVf2k) by Rick Houlihan, Prinicipal Technologist at AWS.
-He explains that and so much more.
-It's a very information-dense presentation with interesting ideas, I found it useful even though I don't plan to use DynamoDB nor MongoDB in the near future.
+Don't trust me - there is an exceptional talk on [Advanced Design Patterns for DynamoDB](https://www.youtube.com/watch?v=HaEPXoXVf2k) by Rick Houlihan, Principal Technologist at AWS.
+He explains that and so much more - it's a very information-dense presentation with interesting ideas.
+I found it useful even though I don't plan to use DynamoDB nor MongoDB in the near future.

 Anyway, JSON support was added into PostgreSQL a long time ago, because